Mercier, Montreal: History

 In 1960, the construction of the Autoroute 25 saw the demolition of many residential buildings in Mercier and divided it into two districts, Mercier-Ouest and Mercier-Est.

 The extension of the metro and elimination of the tramway exacerbated industrial activity, and the remnants of the rural landscape of Longue-Pointe disappeared.
 Citizens battled against the urbanization plans of the 1960s in hopes of preserving their village community.

 The only success they had is limiting the Port of Montreal's expansion along the St. Lawrence River in Mercier-Est. They preserved the promenade Bellerive south of Notre-Dame Street in Mercier-Est.

 Unlike neighbouring Hochelaga-Maisonneuve, it suffered a lesser degree of economic decline and poverty related to the movement of capital and production to Toronto.

 Since 1987, Mercier-Est has become well known for social mobilization against government projects intended to intensify industrialization.
 Social organization still exist today.
 Solidarité Mercier-Est is an example of citizen's groups fighting against gentrification, further urbanization and industrialization.
 Their activism is focused toward the RUI Integrated Urban Renewal and Contrecoeur projects currently underway in the district.

 Features

 Mercier is home to Promenade Bellerive Park, one of the east end's largest green spaces.
 Other notable features include the Place Versailles shopping mall, the Institut universitaire en santé mentale de Montréal, the Sanctuaire Marie-Reine-des-Coeurs and the historic Chateau Dufresne.

 The Canadian Armed Forces also have a reserve base, CFB Montreal, in Mercier-Ouest.

 Geography

-Mercier is bordered roughtly by the train tracks near Rue Viau to the west, Avenue Georges-V to the east, Boulevard Rosemont to the north, and the St-Lawrence River to the south.
+Mercier is bordered roughly by the train tracks near Rue Viau to the west, Avenue Georges-V to the east, Rue Sherbrooke to the north, and the St-Lawrence River to the south.

 Hochelaga-Maisonneuve is located to the west, Montréal-Est to the east, Rosemont to the northwest and Saint-Léonard and Anjou to the northeast.

 Autoroute 25 divides the neighbourhood into Mercier-Est and Mercier-Ouest.